rchurchBellevue/MoffatBay/README.md

 # MoffatBay
-This will be Team 2's Capstone Project Repository
+This will be Team 2's Capstone Project Repository for the Moffat Bay Marina Project.